gids-dadi/The-portfolio-project/README.md

 # Description of the project.

 My personal portfolio project(mobile version).
-A clone of figma (template 2), it contains informtion about me.This exercise requires creating a repo, adding a .gitignore file, setting two different sections of the portfolio site and linters for HTML & CSS.
+A clone of figma (template 2), it contains informtion about me my previous works.This exercise requires creating a repo, adding a .gitignore file, setting two different sections of the portfolio site and linters for HTML & CSS.

 Built With: HTML and CSS

 ## Getting Started